FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 An EAP peer signals that it wishes a certain kind of provisioning by using a predefined NAI, along with an associated EAP method.
-The meaning of the NAI, and behavior of the supplicant are defined by a separate specification.
+The meaning of the NAI, and behavior of the supplicant, are defined by a separate specification.
 That specification will typically define both the NAI, and the EAP method or methods which are used for provisioning.